[Last updated: 4/16/2021]

-That first luxury building had private lavatories, a technology that did not make its way into multifamily industry until nearly 75 years after it was invented.
+That first luxury building had private lavatories, a technology that didn’t make its way into the multifamily industry until nearly 75 years after it was invented.
 As private bathrooms became the standard, innovations in building materials eventually led to the LEED (Leadership in Energy and Environmental Design) movement, which became widely accepted for its ability to lower ongoing maintenance and operating costs.

-Recently, Internet of Things (IoT) devices have found their way into the technology stack of real estate professionals.
+Recently, Internet of Things (IoT) devices have found their way into the technology stack for real estate professionals.
 These devices not only reduce capital and ongoing costs but also improve tenant satisfaction by allowing residents to digitally interact with their living spaces.

-On the back of these connected devices, a new industry was born: PropTech.
+On the back of these connected devices, a new industry was born: proptech.
 This industry features a collection of specially made hardware and custom-designed software, all controlled from a smartphone.

-In just the last five years, PropTech has come to dominate discussions and attention at real estate conferences, in publications, and during internal strategy meetings.
+In just the last five years, proptech has come to dominate discussions and attention at real estate conferences, in publications, and during internal strategy meetings.
 And for some early adopters, it has meant the difference between market-leading investment returns and subpar ones.

 “PropTech is reshaping the real estate sector in the same way technological innovation has transformed so many other industries, like Uber’s shakeup of the taxi business and Airbnb’s rapid expansion in the lodging market.”